 This course is eligible for 30 CE hours.
 Check with your state for details and specific requirements around online learning.

 Yes I do!
-When more people register together from the same practice, it brings down the price for each enrollment.
+When more people register together from the same practice, it brings down the price for each student's enrollment.

 We'll meet every Thursday evening for our weekly Group Discussion and Application Session.

 These 60-75 minute interactive sessions are when we’ll review the topic from Monday, and cover any questions that came up over the course of the week.
-Prior to each Discussion and Application Session, I ask that all participants email me one to three questions they would like to have answered.
+Prior to each Discussion and Application Session, I ask that all participants email questions they would like to have answered.
 These questions will guide the discussion, and each participant will also have the chance to share and ask questions as they come up during the discussion.

 One of the biggest challenges to any new myofunctional therapist is actually seeing their first patients.
 To make this process easier, and to help you to build both your confidence and your practice as quickly as possible, I've created a one of a kind Online Internship Program - there's nothing else like this in the field!